nitleenk/Pre-trained-Model-Comparison-for-Text-Classification-using-Topsis/README.md

 ## Steps:
 Start --> Load Data --> Preprocess --> Select Metrics --> Apply Topsis --> Rank Models --> Visualize Results --> End

+## Output:
+- 1. roberta-base: Robust in classification tasks, demonstrating high F1 score and accuracy.
+It is considered best pre-trained model for our dataset.

+- 2. xlnet-base-cased: Excels in text classification tasks with 90% accuracy.It is the second best pre-trained model.

+- 3. bert-base-uncased: A versatile model with an 89% accuracy, balanced F1 score, and potential for improved text similarity metrics.
+It is the third best pre-trained model.

+- 4. albert-base-v2: Model with an 88% accuracy.
+It is a computationally efficient version of BERT.

+- 5. distilbert-base-uncased: Model with an 87% accuracy and applicability in real-time scenarios.

+- 6. t5-small: Model has high accuracy than some other models but it has the poorest topsis score.Thus,it is ranked last for our dataset.